gregwinther/taifun/README.md

 byplementing a robust solver based on the orbital-adaptive time-dependent Coupled Cluster (OATDCC) method.
-This involves implementing both a simplified static orbital time-dependent coupled cluster solver with single and double excitations (TDCCSD) and an oarbital-adaptive scheme with double excitations (OATDCCD).
+This involves implementing both a simplified static orbital time-dependent coupled cluster solver with single and double excitations (TDCCSD) and an orbital-adaptive scheme with double excitations (OATDCCD).
 To supplement the time-dependent methods we implement several ground state solvers based on the Lagrangian Coupled Cluster formulation, with single and double excitations, as well as a non-orthogonal orbital-optimised Coupled Cluster (NOCC) solver.